 Social media has become increasingly popular with seniors, with 50 percent of Americans who are 65 and older using Facebook.
-As a senior care marketer, part of your job is knowing your audience and which channels they are interacting with.
+As a senior living marketer, part of your job is knowing your audience and which channels they are interacting with.
 Your company’s consistent activity on social media allows prospective customers to become familiar and engage with your brand.

 Paid social media advertising, specifically Facebook ads, is another option for putting more targeted messaging in front of those key audiences.
 This strategy, along with paid search, allows you to provide timely information that addresses your prospects’ pain points and shows how your organization can meet their current needs.
 Paid advertising can help position your brand as the go-to expert and solution.

 3. Explore the benefits of video.